FACT-Finder-Web-Components/documentation/markdown/3.x/en/core-result-dispatcher.md

 ### `dispatchRaw(response, topics)`
 ___
-Manually dispatches a **response** to the Web Components.
+Manually dispatches a **response** to Web Components.
-This method is useful when there is a need to dispatch FACT-Finder response received in different way than by AJAX request, sent by Web Components.
+This method is useful when there is a need to dispatch a FACT-Finder response received in a way other than by Web Components AJAX request.
 That will be the case especially when implementing [Server Side Rendering](/documentation/3.x/server-side-rendering).

-Argument **topics** is optional - skipping it causes the response will be dispatched to all default topics causing updates all the actively subscribing elements.
+Argument `topics` is optional - skipping it causes the response to be dispatched to all default topics.
+It updates all subscribed elements.
-With **topics** argument passed only a part of the response, related to the passed topic will be dispatched (e.g. using`suggest` will cause an update only on elements which subscribe to that topic - by default `ff-suggest-element`).
+With the `topics` argument passed, only the part of the response related to the passed topic will be dispatched (e.g. using `suggest` will cause an update only on elements which subscribe to the `suggest` topic - by default `ff-suggest`).
-**Note** It is possible to pass multiple topics in an array.
+**Note**: It is possible to pass multiple topics in an array.

 ```html
 <script type="text/javascript">